 In 1905, 20 school trustees from around British Columbia met at the Vancouver School Board office.
 These trustees, from eight boards – Grand Forks, Kamloops, Ladysmith, Nanaimo, Nelson, New Westminster, Vancouver and Victoria – discussed common problems and ways to improve public education.

-By 1956, the BC government formally incorporated BCSTA by an Act of the Legislature.
+By 1956, the B.C. government formally incorporated BCSTA by an Act of the Legislature.
 In 1998, BCSTA’s members approved the concept of boards’ key work – improving student achievement through community engagement.
 In 2017, BCSTA’s membership returned to full representation, once again including all 60 of BC’s boards of education and the school districts they serve.

-For an in-depth account of BCSTA’s history, check out Dr. James B. London’s Public Education, Public Pride: The Centennial History of the BC School Trustees Association
+For an in-depth account of BCSTA’s history, check out Dr. James B. London’s Public Education, Public Pride: The Centennial History of the BC School Trustees Association.